 LM: Were you very active in student governance at ISKL?
 Which clubs were you involved in?
 Or did you participate in sports?

 I did serve a year in student government at ISKL when I was in middle school but since I left before high school I didn’t really experience the full extent of student governance.
 I was quite involved in theatre with Tina Casey, performed in the annual Middle School musical/theatre performance every year, and participated in ISTA (Berlin).
 I was also a part of the dance team with Karen Palko and had so much fun performing in the dance shows!
 I did swim for a bit, but as I mentioned earlier I truly sucked at sports.
 When I was at ISKL, I did a lot of equestrian before and after school and took part in dressage and show jumping competitions, which took up the bulk of my extra-curricular time.
-One of my favourite extracurricular activities offered through ISKL was Model United Nations.
+One of my favorite extracurricular activities offered through ISKL was Model United Nations.
 Somewhere in between preparing for 5th grade Night of the Notables, Ann Whiting’s 7th grade Humanities class when we learned about the Holocaust and the Nuremberg Code, and debating at MUN conferences, I found my passion for policy/advocacy, health, and human rights.

 LM: What was your favorite thing about ISKL?